-WashingtonHispanic Newspaper “Introduction to Virginia International University”
+WashingtonHispanic Newspaper “Introduction to Fairfax University of America”

 Our vision is to create partnerships within the local, national and international communities by educating and enriching eager international students with the ambition and focus that define and reflect our commitment to global education, economic participation and community action.

 “United States has been a beacon of light, hope and freedom, accepting immigrants upon its shores since the country was first founded over 200 years ago.
-Virginia International University, after only four years of offering its curriculum is upholding a similar commitment to its students, who have so far come from over 19 different countries from around the world, by providing them with the tools they will need in the 21st Century: English Language fluency, advanced technical skill, business acumen and sound moral character.
+Fairfax University of America, after only four years of offering its curriculum is upholding a similar commitment to its students, who have so far come from over 19 different countries from around the world, by providing them with the tools they will need in the 21st Century: English Language fluency, advanced technical skill, business acumen and sound moral character.
 We give them exposure to corporate business culture and regulations governing small as well as large business seminars and discussions.
 Our aim is to attract students from over 200 countries in next five years” said Dr. Sarac, the president.